On September 20, 2021, Canadians will go to the polls to elect their next federal government.

 1. Building an innovation economy to support long-term growth

 The average Canadian earns barely more than they did five years ago.
-To end wage stagnation and get incomes growing again requires that Canada address its long-standing innovation, productivity, and competitiveness challenges in order to compete in a global economy which highly values new ideas, innovation, and technology.
-These factors—the creation and adoption of new ideas and technologies—are essential to unlocking Canada’s potential, and to enable opportunity for the next generation.
+To end wage stagnation and get incomes growing again requires that Canada address its long-standing innovation, productivity, and competitiveness challenges in order to compete in a global economy that highly values new ideas, innovation, and technology.
+These factors—the creation and adoption of new ideas and technologies—are essential to unlocking Canada’s potential, and enabling opportunity for the next generation.

 What can Canada do to lead in innovation and growth?
 Progress needs to be made across three fronts.

 Canada has a dwindling global reputation as a place in which to do business.
 This perception is supported by the data: Canada’s position on the World Bank’s Ease of Doing Business Index has declined from 4th in 2007 to 23rd in 2020.
 Certain indicators within the index paint a picture of inefficiencies which inhibit businesses’ competitiveness and ability to innovate.

 To improve the health of the business environment, Canada needs to build a more robust, dynamic, and efficient regulatory environment.
 As we have previously noted, there are empirical examples of how Canada can make significant strides; for instance, Germany and Denmark have created an independent oversight agency which assesses the impact of business regulation on the economy in order to help governments to prioritize reform efforts to increase speed, transparency, and accountability.

 Canada’s inefficient regulatory environment is one of the fundamental challenges limiting both our competitiveness, and our ability to reach our environmental goals.